-Year 10 Pre-Methods Mathematics The Year 10 Pre-Methods Course for 2024 is currently being re-written to align with Version 9 Australian Curriculum Year Level Description Preparation for subsequent study of Mathematical Methods is supported by further development of aspects of mathematics from Year 10 (in addition to the Year 10 course described on the previous page).
+Year 10 Pre-Methods Mathematics The e Year 10 Pre-Methods Mathematics Course aligns with Version 9 Australian Curriculum Year Level Description Preparation for subsequent study of Mathematical Methods is supported by further development of aspects of mathematics from Year 10 (in addition to the Year 10 course described on the previous page).
 This provides a basis for building understanding that underpins Mathematical Methods and equivalent courses of study.
-Further development is recommended on: operations on numbers involving fractional exponents and surds simplification of combinations of linear expressions with rational coefficients and the solution of related equations algebraic representations of quadratic functions of the form f(x) = ax2 + bx + c wherea, b and c are non-zero integers, and their transformation to the form f(x) = a(x + h)2 + k where h and k are non-zero rational numbers, and the solution of related equations the graphs of y = sin(x) and y = cos(x) as functions of a real variable and the solution of related equations the inverse relationship between exponential functions and logarithmic functions and the solution of related equations the effect of increasingly small changes in the value of variables on the average rate of change and in relation to limiting values relationships between angles and various lines associated with circles (radii, diameters, chords, tangents) counting principles, and factorial notation as a representation that provides efficient counting in multiplicative contexts, including calculations of probabilities Assessment Students will be exposed to a range of assessment tools including exams, diagnostic tests, and a problem solving and modelling task.
+Further development is recommended on: • operations on numbers involving fractional exponents and surds • simplification of combinations of linear expressions with rational coefficients and the solution of related equations • algebraic representations of quadratic functions of the form $f(x) = ax^2 + bx + c$ • wherea, b and c are non-zero integers, and their transformation to the form $f(x) = a(x+h)^2 + k$ where b and b are non-zero rational numbers, and the solution of related equations • the graphs of $y = \sin(x)$ and $y = \cos(x)$ as functions of a real variable and the solution of related equations • the inverse relationship between exponential functions and logarithmic functions and the solution of related equations • the effect of increasingly small changes in the value of variables on the average rate of change and in relation to limiting values • relationships between angles and various lines associated with circles (radii, diameters, chords, tangents) • counting principles, and factorial notation as a representation that provides efficient counting in multiplicative contexts, including calculations of probabilities Assessment Students will be exposed to a range of assessment tools including exams, diagnostic tests, and a problem solving and modelling task.
 Pathways to Year 11 & 12 Students will study Mathematical Methods or both Methods and Specialist Mathematics in Year 11.
 Students may also opt to study General Mathematics in Year 11.
 Recommended for Physics and preferred for Chemistry.
 Other relevant considerations Students are expected to complete one hour of homework after each mathematics class Associated Costs Scientific calculators, stationery and the textbook are required for the majority of classes.